greenimpala/backbone-list/README.md

 ## API

-The following attributes can be set on a model:
+The following attributes can be `set` on folder and file models:

 * `title`: File or folder name.
 * `onClick`: A function to be executed when an item is clicked.
 Passed the model of the clicked item as a paramter.
 * `visible`: A boolean denoting whether to collapse or show the node.
-Only relevent with folders.
+Only applicable to folders.
 Default is `true`.
+* `editable`: A boolean denoting whether the item can be edited.
+Default is `false`.